jtlapp/crumpler/README.md

 t.textNotEqual(f,w,c,m,e) | Same as `t.textInequal(f,w,c,m,e)`.

 These assertions are analogous to `tap`'s `t.equal()` and `t.notEqual()` assertions, as explained at [node-tap.org](http://www.node-tap.org/asserts/), except that they also take a `Crumpler` instance for configuration.

+**Note:** The `sectionTitleRegex` feature is untested.
+After implementing it, I decided I wanted to test each section separately instead of testing across all sections and having `crumpler` report the title of the tested section in the diffs.
+If this feature interests you, I'd love a test suite for it.

 ## Example